aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-export-options/export-to-pdf/_index.md

 - **Fine‑grained control** – Adjust page dimensions, rasterization quality, and layout options.
 - **Scalable performance** – Suitable for batch processing or on‑the‑fly conversions in web services.

+## How to set PDF page size

+Setting the PDF page size is part of the **pdf export options** you configure through `CadRasterizationOptions`.
+By defining `setPageWidth` and `setPageHeight`, you control the exact dimensions of the resulting PDF, which is essential when you need to match a specific paper size or embed the PDF into a larger workflow.

 ## Prerequisites

 Before diving into the tutorial, make sure you have the following prerequisites in place:

 - Aspose.CAD for Java: Ensure you have the Aspose.CAD library installed in your Java environment.
-You can download it [here](https://releases.aspose.com/cad/java/).
+You can **download the Aspose.CAD for Java library**([https://releases.aspose.com/cad/java/](https://releases.aspose.com/cad/java/)).

 - Resource Directory: Set up a directory where your CAD files are stored.
 Replace "Your Document Directory" in the provided code snippet with the actual path.